 You can find his fiction in a few literary magazines, including Geist, Prairie Fire, and subTerrain.
 These stories and others can be read on this blog.

 He has received grants from the Manitoba Arts Council and the Winnipeg Arts Council to support his development as an author and publishing professional.

 For more professional information, Todd’s kitchen sink CV/Résumé is here.

 I’m a blue-collar guy working in a white-collar world and I think mastering a craft or trade and blurring the line between work and life fosters happiness or, at least, contentment.

-So given that I spend most hours of the day teetering on vexation, I’m not meeting my standard.
+So given that I spend more hours of the day than I’d like teetering on vexation, I’m not meeting my standard.